-- 5) Approve the 2025/26 Firebreak and Fuel Hazard Reduction Notice as presented in Attachment 1 including the deletion of section 2.1 Harvesting (b) with the following wording; - "an operational mobile engine powered firefighting unit or units with a minimum combined capacity of 1200 litres of available water, located in or immediately adjacent to the paddock being harvested and/or baled.
-The minimum capacity off any single firefighting unit shall be 800 litres of available water.
-The responsibility to supply and operate the firefighting unit is that of the landowner/occupier." - 6) Note the appointment of the Fire Weather Committee, as determined by the Chief Bush Fire Control Officer from time to time, pursuant to Council Policy; - Cause Notice of the Bush Fire Control Officer Appointments to be published in the Narrogin Observer, Shire's Website and Public Noticeboards; and - 8) Cause Notice of any approval to part 3 to be published in the Narrogin Observer, Shire's Website, Public Noticeboards and Government Gazette.
+- 5) Approve the 2025/26 Firebreak and Fuel Hazard Reduction Notice as presented in Attachment 1 including the deletion of section 2.1 Harvesting (b) with the following wording; - "an operational mobile engine powered firefighting unit or units with a minimum combined capacity of 1200 litres of available water, with one of the units containing at least 800 litres, located in or immediately adjacent to the paddock being harvested and/or baled.
+The responsibility to supply and operate the firefighting unit is that of the landowner/occupier." - 6) Note the appointment of the Fire Weather Committee, as determined by the Chief Bush Fire Control Officer from time to time, pursuant to Council Policy; - 7) Cause Notice of the Bush Fire Control Officer Appointments to be published in the Narrogin Observer, Shire's Website and Public Noticeboards; and - 8) Cause Notice of any approval to part 3 to be published in the Narrogin Observer, Shire's Website, Public Noticeboards and Government Gazette.